HEALTHCARE: THE FOUNDATION OF DEVELOPMENT

 We work in partnership with existing state health services to improve and expand the skills and quality of existing health care provision, augmenting it where required and helping to raise standards to those set by the World Health Organization.
 We also provide extensive training to local healthcare professionals and managers, and provide the resources and knowledge base required to deliver lasting improvements to the quality of care available.

 We deliver our health programmes without the use of any expensive Western personnel on the ground.
 Instead we make use of high quality Iraqi professionals who are able to not only deliver the required outcomes, but also make sure that any activity undertaken is both culturally appropriate and intimately connected to the community it serves.

-DELIVERED BY AMAR STAFF
+HAVE BEEN PROVIDED BY AMAR STAFF

 PRIMARY HEALTHCARE CENTRES

 RURAL HEALTH POSTS

 MOBILE HEALTH CLINICS